juliamartin0/heart_disease/README.md

  - Model: TenYearCHD ~ age + cigsPerDay + sysBP + male + prevalentStroke + diabetes
  - AUC: 0.725

+In this manual model, I chose a set of variables based on prior knowledge and intuition.
+It’s worth noting that all the variables in this model were statistically significant, meaning that, based on the model’s results, there is strong evidence to suggest that each of these variables has a meaningful relationship with the outcome variable (heart disease in the next 10 years).
+In other words, each variable has an influence on the prediction, and their effects are unlikely to have occurred by chance.

-While this model gave us a reasonable performance, I wanted to further optimize the selection of variables, so I tried the backward selection method with variable transformations (log, sqr, exp).
+While this model gave us a reasonable performance, I wanted to further optimize the selection of variables, so I tried the backwards selection method.
 This technique iteratively removes variables that don't significantly improve the model's performance, helping to simplify the model while maintaining accuracy.

 **Backward Selection Variables**